cbankester/knockout-extras/README.md

-# knockout-extras
+# Knockout.js JSON API Utils
-A collection of Knockout.js utils for various tasks
+A collection of Knockout.js utils for various tasks related to JSON API standard

 ## Setup